Goncalves95/PP5-Predictive-Analytics/README.md

 All python files where passed through the [CI Python Linter](https://pep8ci.herokuapp.com/).
 Those files incuded the `app_pages` files.
 A few small errors were fixed, such as long lines or trailing white spaces.

+## Future Work

+While the Heritage Housing Ames project has achieved its primary objectives, there are several areas for further research and improvement:

+Integrate additional data sources: Incorporating data from other sources, such as local economic indicators, weather patterns, or crime rates, could improve the accuracy of the sale price predictions.
+Expand to other regions: The model could be adapted to predict sale prices in other regions or cities, providing a more comprehensive solution for homeowners and real estate agents.
+Improve model interpretability: Developing techniques to explain the predictions made by the model could provide users with a better understanding of how the property features contribute to the predicted sale price.
+Enhance user interface: Further development of the user interface could include features such as interactive visualizations, personalized recommendations, or integration with popular real estate platforms.
+Investigate alternative machine learning approaches: Exploring other machine learning algorithms or techniques, such as deep learning or ensemble methods, could lead to improved prediction accuracy or more robust models.

 ## Deployment

 ### Heroku